The Three-Cornered Hat (novel)

 The Three-Cornered Hat (El sombrero de tres picos) is a novel written by Pedro Antonio de Alarcón in 1874.
+The story of a magistrate infatuated with a miller's faithful wife is set in the province of Granada.

 The piece should be classified as a short story and it contains popular tradition with a linear plot line.
 The novel has a theatrical format and it has been compared with the Miguel de Cervantes novel Don Quijote.

+Adaptations

-It was adapted into the ballet The Three-Cornered Hat, by Manuel de Falla.
+The best -known adaptation is probably the ballet The Three-Cornered Hat with music by Manuel de Falla.

 The Three-Cornered Hat has been adapted into: